talkable/talkable-docs/source/android_sdk/api.rst

 Create offer share
 ------------------

-If you have your own sharing mechanism, you can create shares using API.
+If you have your own sharing mechanism, you can create shares using an API.
-First, you need to create an Offer using `registerOrigin <Create origin_>`_ method.
+First, you need to create an Offer using the `registerOrigin <Create origin_>`_ method.

 Email Share